 Jamison Carter's sculptures: Like a carpenter's guide to the cosmos, or earthbound explosions of space

 Jamison Carter’s new sculptures are like stage sets for splendor, together forming a Potemkin village of triumphal bliss.
 They happily expose their artifice, blowing a couple of fuses along the way.
-At Klowden Mann, three large works anchor an exhibition that also includes 20 drawings and several wall works.
-In form and composition, the wall works suggest studies for potential free-standing pieces.

 The drawings are mostly dense accumulations of parallel lines in rainbows of colored pencil on black paper.
 Apparently rendered using a hard-edge ruler over raised templates, they harbor ghostly geometric flower-shapes within.